 Cons.
 Price.
 At about $2,600, this grill is four times the price of a good Weber gas grill.
 And, as with other pellet smokers, it just does not get hot enough to properly sear a steak.
 Modest 19.5" deep x 22" wide, 429 square inch cooking surface will not handle a large party.
 They sell an optional upper grate that can get you up to 858 square inches.
 That there is no handy place to store the electical cord is another minor aggravation.

 Wish list.
 I'd like to see a double layer of metal in the lid to improve heat retention and reduce pellet usage.
-I'd like to see a thermometer in the warming chamber.
-It would be nice if the cart had sides and a door for dry storage.
-A rotisserie would also be cool.
+A rotisserie would be cool.
 I wish there was an easy way to slide out the burn pot for cleaning without having to remove so many parts.

 Where To Buy (Buying from these suppliers supports this website):

 429 square inches ( about 21 burgers )